Vegetable Broth

 Flavor Profile

-Fresh, grassy notes from parsley, thyme, bay leaf, and other herbs
+Fresh, clean notes from parsley, thyme, and bay leaf adding complexity without heaviness

 Seasonality